racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/PyLabsApps/Home/Modeling.md

 To finish the enumeration, call the `finishItemRegistration` function.

-See also the [Extending PyLabs][enums] chapter for more information about PyLabs Enumerators.
+See also the [Extending Pylabs][enums] chapter for more information about Pylabs Enumerators.

 ###Modeling the Root Object